kstoeckl/COMP30018_Tweet_Classification/README.rst

     Also has the capacity to hyper-parameter optimization, however this code is currently commented out.
-    Also generates the confusion_matrix graphic using code modified `from
+    Also generates the confusion_matrix graphic using code modified from `here
     <http://scikit-learn.org/stable/auto_examples/model_selection/plot_confusion_matrix.html#example-model-selection-plot-confusion-matrix-py>`_.